Glass Animals: 2016–2019: How to Be a Human Being

 On 16 May 2016, the band released the lead single, "Life Itself", from their second album How to Be a Human Being.
 "Life Itself" peaked at number 14 on Billboards Alternative Songs chart and spent 26 weeks on Sirius XM's Alt-18 chart, peaking at number one.
 A music video for the song was released on 7 June 2016.
 The band also created a website based on the character from "Life Itself".

 On 25 July, a second single from the album, "Youth", was released along with its music video.
-This song was also used as a soundtrack in the popular football video game by EA Sports, FIFA 17.
+The song was also used as a soundtrack in the popular soccer video game by EA Sports, FIFA 17.
 Four days before the release of the album, on 22 August, the band released a third single, "Season 2 Episode 3", about a girl who "spends her entire time watching TV, lounging around, not doing anything, being high, eating mayonnaise from a jar".

 The full album How to Be a Human Being was released on 26 August 2016 by Wolf Tone and Caroline International in Europe, and Harvest Records in the United States.
 It was inspired by stories of strangers that Bayley met on tour, with each song telling a different story from a different perspective.

 In July 2018, drummer Joe Seaward was seriously injured when he was hit by a lorry while cycling in Dublin.
 Seaward's accident and recovery resulted in the band cancelling their remaining tour dates for rest of the year.